FastPaymentsInc/DigitalGold/test/functional/test-shell.md

 ## 4. Interacting with the `TestShell`

-Unlike the `BitcoinTestFramework` class, the `TestShell` keeps the underlying usdgd subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.
+Unlike the `BitcoinTestFramework` class, the `TestShell` keeps the underlying digitalgold subprocesses (nodes) and logging utilities running until the user explicitly shuts down the `TestShell` object.

-During the time between the `setup` and `shutdown` calls, all `usdgd` node processes and `BitcoinTestFramework` convenience methods can be accessed interactively.
+During the time between the `setup` and `shutdown` calls, all `digitalgold` node processes and `BitcoinTestFramework` convenience methods can be accessed interactively.